tomatau/node-sql-sequelize-lessons/content/1.2.1/content.md

 Our app provides API endpoints for polls.
 A poll consists of a name, question, and a tally of yes and no votes.
 So for instance, you might have a poll called "ES5 vs. ES6" that asks, "Do you mainly code in ES5 or ES6?"

-Below, you'll find a live version of our polling app running on Gomix.
+Below, you'll find a live version of our polling app running on Glitch.
 This app is connected to an ElephantSQL database that has been seeded with fake data so we can make requests and get something back.

-<iframe src="https://gomix.com/#!/project/node-minimal-express-sequelize-app" width="100%" height="600px"></iframe>
+<iframe src="https://glitch.com/edit/#!/node-minimal-express-sequelize-app" width="100%" height="600px"></iframe>

 We'll dive into the code in a moment, but first take a moment to make some requests to the app using Postman, as we've done in previous assignments.
-Make a GET request to `https://node-minimal-express-sequelize-app.gomix.me/polls`, and you'll get back all polls from the database.
+Make a GET request to `https://node-minimal-express-sequelize-app.glitch.me/polls`, and you'll get back all polls from the database.

-After you make the request, have a look at the logs inside the Gomix instance.
+After you make the request, have a look at the logs inside the Glitch instance.
 You should see a line that looks something like this:

 ```
 Executing (default): SELECT "id", "name", "question", "yes_votes" AS "yesVotes", "no_votes" AS "noVotes", "created_at", "updated_at" FROM "polls" AS "poll";